po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 employees.Add(input);
 ```

-Now we can create an Employee instance and set its FirstName and LastName properties in one statement.
+Now we can create an `Employee` instance and set its FirstName and LastName properties in one statement.
 How might we put an employee's entire name, e.g., "John Smith," in the employees list?
 Here's one way:

 ```c#
 employees.Add(currentEmployee.FirstName + " " + currentEmployee.LastName);
 ```

-This would mean that every time someone uses an Employee instance to get an employee's entire name, they would have to handle the formatting.
-As our application grows and the Employee class is used in more situations, a lot of similar code would have to be written in the calling classes.
-Let's make Employee more user-friendly by creating a GetName() method that does that work, returning a nicely-formatted, full name.
+This would mean that every time someone uses an `Employee` instance to get an employee's entire name, they would have to handle the formatting.
+As our application grows and the `Employee` class is used in more situations, a lot of similar code would have to be written in the calling classes.
+Let's make `Employee` more user-friendly by creating a GetName() method that does that work, returning a nicely-formatted, full name.

-In Employee:
+In `Employee`:

 ```c#
 public Employee(string firstName, string lastName) {